 The Company has operating leases for its corporate office, laboratory and vivarium space in Redwood City, California.
 On August 7, 2020, the Company executed a non-cancellable lease agreement for 71,646 square feet of space (the "Chesapeake Master Lease"), which consists of 45,690 square feet of additional office, laboratory and vivarium space and includes an extension of 25,956 square feet under an existing lease.
 The Chesapeake Master Lease has an initial term of ten years from the Commencement Date, with an option to extend the lease for an additional eight-year term.
 The Chesapeake Master Lease contains rent escalation, and the Company is also responsible for certain operating expenses and taxes throughout the lease term.
-In addition, the Company is entitled to up to \$4.8 million of tenant improvement allowance, which the Company has not received as of March 31, 2021.
-Upon execution of the non-cancellable lease agreement, the Company took control of 10,000 square feet of space, which is subleased to Subtenant A as further described below.
-The Company expects the remaining 35,690 square feet of additional office, laboratory and vivarium space to commence in the second quarter of 2021 and the extension of the 25,956 square feet under an existing lease to commence in 2025.
+In addition, the Company is entitled to up to \$4.8 million of tenant improvement allowance, which paid directly by the landlord to various vendors.
+Upon execution of the non-cancellable lease agreement, the Company took control of 10,000 square feet of space, which is subleased as further described below.
+The remaining 35,690 square feet of additional office, laboratory and vivarium space commenced in June 2021 and the extension of the 25,956 square feet under an existing lease is expected to commence in 2025.
+As of June 30, 2021, the operating lease right-of-use assets and operating lease liabilities for the 45,690 square feet of additional space were \$18.5 million and \$19.2 million, respectively.